tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 When processing 00OS commands (prefixed with `>`), you ALWAYS:

 1. **MANDATORY**: Use `fetch_rules` to retrieve the appropriate process definition
+2. **DIRECT EXECUTION**: Execute the tool calls defined in the process rule directly, without adding complexity
-2. **NEVER**: Execute commands through terminal commands, which creates infinite loops
+3. **NEVER**: Execute commands through terminal commands that reference other 00OS commands, which creates infinite loops
-3. **ALWAYS**: Follow the defined tool call sequence in the fetched process rule
 4. **CONSISTENT**: Use standardized response formatting (✅, ❌, ⚠️)
 5. **VERIFICATION**: Ensure commands reference processes from the correct category directory
+6. **SIMPLICITY**: Favor simple, direct tool call patterns over complex validation and error handling

 ## Dual-Mode Interface